 Domestic Abuse Services

-More than 400 women and children come through our emergency shelter each year.
-Our top priority is keeping these victims of domestic abuse safe and in an environment that promotes healing on their journeys toward recovery.
-To best serve our residents, volunteers interested in serving at the shelter are required to make a six month commitment, pass a background check, and complete a 30 hour new service provider training.
+More than 400 women and children find a safe haven at the YWCA’s emergency shelter — YWCA Wege Sojourner House — each year.
+Our top priority is keeping these victims of domestic abuse safe and in an environment that promotes healing and understanding.

-Volunteer Advocates provide support to victims of sexual assault and/or their family members through the YWCA’s 24-hour, confidential telephone line, outreach to hospital emergency departments, or the YWCA Nurse Examiner Program.
+Volunteer Advocates provide support to victims of sexual assault and/or their family members through the YWCA’s 24-hour, confidential helpline, outreach to hospital emergency departments, or the YWCA Nurse Examiner Program.
 Volunteers are on-call two shifts per month, must be good listeners, and have reliable personal transportation.
-We ask for a one-year commitment.
-A 30-hour new service provider training and background check are required for those interested.
 Training is offered quarterly.